Everolimus

 Benefits

-What are the benefits of using everolimus in pregnancy?
+What are the benefits of taking everolimus in pregnancy?

 Everolimus helps to stop your body rejecting a transplanted organ.
-It can also inhibit tumour growth in people with certain cancers and a genetic disease called tuberous sclerosis complex.
+It can also stop or slow down tumour growth in people with certain cancers and TSC.

 Risks